High School, , Woodstock High School

 Do you believe county government should continue to keep its tax levy frozen?
 Why or why not?
 And if not, what expenses would you cut to ease the burden on taxpayers?

 I do believe that we should keep the tax levy frozen at this time.
+People are caught in a catch 22 right now.
+People trying to get value out of their home after the recession but if their home values go up their taxes go up.
+Even a 10% increase could cost homeowners another $500-$1000 and even more per year.
+The County's budget from taxpayer dollars has gone up significantly over the past 6 yrs even with keeping the levy frozen.
+And projections are the same.
 McHenry County needs to find ways to cut back on expenses.
-When the County is in the top 25 in taxes in the nation everything that is done within our county needs to be taken a look at from top to bottom.
+When the County is in the top 25 in taxes in the nation everything that is done within our county needs to be taken a serious look at from top to bottom.
 No department should be excluded from trying to find more reasonable ways to cut high taxes.